MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 ```
 {{</highlight>}}

-The above list contains an identifier for the test case (*ProbandT1/2*), the file names(s) and a number value.
+The above list contains an identifier for the test case (*ProbandT1/2*), the file names and a number value.
 The number value is the value of the DICOM tag (0028,1050) WindowCenter for each file.

 ### Create your iterative test function
 Add the python function to your script file: